Katie85/www.thecomfortcupboard.com.au/_posts/2020-04-06-food-safari-fiji.md

 **"Flying with kids that far must be torture"**

 These are just a few of the things we've heard around travelling with young kids.
 We love it though.
 My husband and I love to travel (we met travelling) and always said when we have kids we wouldn't let that stop us.
-And even though they may not remember, i feel that every experience we have, no matter how young, shapes us into who we are.
+And even though they may not remember, I feel that every experience we have, no matter how young, shapes us into who we are.

 \*Flying long distance with young kids is like giving birth.
 It can be f\*cking painful at times but you get through it and forget about the pain soon enough.